If you want to learn to speak English fast, there are five essential tips that you should bear in mind before you get started.

 Simply put, they spent years NOT practising speaking English.
 Conversely, I have met students who have never stepped out of Hong Kong and yet their level of fluency is remarkable.
 Why?
 They studied at Hong Kong international schools where students speak English both in and out of the classroom – most of the time.

-So, if you are serious about becoming fluent in English you must practice speaking it regularly.
-You don’t even have to travel to an English speaking county to practice speaking English (although it really does help), you just have to surround yourself with people who are speaking English.
+So, if you are serious about becoming fluent in English, you must practice speaking it regularly.
+You don’t even have to travel to an English-speaking county to practice speaking English (although it really does help).
+You just have to surround yourself with people who speak English.

-Be sure, also, to set rules with friends and colleagues to only use your native language at certain times of the day.
+Be sure, also, to set rules with friends and colleagues.
+Commit to only using your native language at certain times of the day.
 The rest of the time, speak English!

 Watch and listen to English TV, English movies, English podcasts and English radio.
-Live and breath the language and you will learn to speak English much, much faster.
+Live and breathe the language, and you will learn to speak English much, much faster.